Disputed Canada-US oil pipeline work to start in April

 The judge in December had initially denied a request from environmentalists to block construction because no work was immediately planned.

-TC Energy has filed status reports with the judge about its intentions to start work.
+TC Energy filed reports with court in recent weeks declaring its intentions to start work.

 “At this time, we are continuing with our planned activities and will adjust if it becomes necessary,” Cunha said.